spareslant/oci_multi_stack_terraform_cdk_python_v2/README.md

 ---

 # Introduction
-Terraform has releases a new version of `cdktf = 0.9.0`.
+Terraform has released a new version of `cdktf = 0.9.0`.
 This version makes cross referencing across stacks easy.
 This document will explore this feature.
 It is built upon previous version of code mentioned below.

 * previous version of code
 ```bash